Welcome to the Scriptorum

 What This Is

-The Scriptorum is where I dissect the architecture of my Warhammer 40,000 work—the character psychology, worldbuilding decisions, narrative craft, and visual storytelling that goes into creating original fiction within the grimdark setting of the 41st Millennium.
+The Scriptorum is where I dissect my Warhammer 40,000 work—the character psychology, worldbuilding decisions, narrative craft, and visual storytelling that goes into creating fiction within the grimdark setting of the 41st Millennium.

-I work as both writer and artist (you can find my full portfolio at deadstar.black), so these entries combine character design sheets, comic sequences, prose excerpts, and analysis to demonstrate technique across multiple disciplines.
+I work as both writer and artist (you can find my full portfolio at deadstar.black), and so I may incorporate character design sheets, comic sequences, prose excerpts, and analyses to demonstrate technique cross-discipline.

-If you’re interested in character architecture, worldbuilding methodology, or the craft of writing within established IP, this is for you.
+If you’re interested in character architecture, worldbuilding methodology, or the craft of writing within established IP, you may enjoy a peek.

 The First Entries

-Designing Saren von Aurastor: Building a character from absence, why his ship is made from his family’s wreckage, and what happens when performance becomes identity.
+Saren von Aurastor: Building a character from absence, his ship is made from his family’s wreckage, and what happens when performance becomes identity.

 Visual Design as Psychology

 Every design choice serves character function.
 Origen’s severe silhouette communicates containment—a man who holds immense power under absolute control.
 The high collar conceals daemon scars he can reveal as a weapon.
-The stark white hair draws attention to Lichtenberg patterns marking him as a warp-horror survivor.
-He doesn’t dress like an individual; he dresses like the institution itself.
+Lichtenberg patterns marking him as a warp-horror survivor.
+He doesn’t dress like an individual; he dresses like the institution he serves with just a spot of appropriate grandeur.

 Sequential Storytelling

 Comics let me explore character dynamics through body language, pacing, and visual tension.
-How does Saren use proximity as dominance?
-What does it look like when someone’s mask cracks?
-Sequential art isn’t just illustration—it’s another tool for dissecting power dynamics and emotional architecture.
+Sequential art is another tool for dissecting power dynamics and emotional violence.
+Fun, also.

 Find me: deadstar.black | Bluesky